robidev/open_scada_dms/README.md

 It might be that due to initialisation of the databases, some containers fail due to connection timeouts.
 Have a look in portainer (username: admin, password: administrator), and restart the stopped containers.
 Additionally, you can attempt another `$ sudo docker-compose up`

 The system will start with an example configuration, and a simulated gateway.

-It seems mongodb needs the 'mongodb' DNS entry to resolve to the mongodb server-ip, and app.py needs to adress the dns for replication to work.
-This will just work when run in docker.
-But if you want to run the client on the host machine, add `mongodb 127.0.0.1` to /etc/hosts.

 ![Alt text](diagram_test.drawio.png?raw=true "diagram of the scada and a test gateway")